Mario Roca and Fiona Wood, partners in life and work, co-founded RocaWood in 2008.

-After completing a jewelry making course in Paris I worked for several years as an artist creating one off sculptural pieces of jewelry, exhibiting in Milan, Paris and London.
+After completing a jewelry making course in Paris she worked for several years as an artist creating one off sculptural pieces of jewelry, exhibiting in Milan, Paris and London.

 This led spontaneously to collaborations and consulting contracts with jewelry brands.

-In 2011 I was appointed Head of the jewelry design department at the IED University in Milan, where I remained for 4 years.
+In 2011 she was appointed Head of the Jewelry Design Department at the IED University in Milan, where she remained for 4 years.

 It felt audacious to set up a jewelry business in 2008, in the midst of a global crisis, but our intuition was solid.
-We wanted to get back to basics, back to having a one to one rapport with our clients and with the jewelry we make.
-It is a complex and demanding composite of listening, organizing and creating.
+We wanted to get back to basics, back to having a one to one relationship with our clients and with the jewelry we make.

-It may be hard work at times, and the expectations placed on the work we create are often high voltage, but we both know how lucky we are to be able to choose, even today, to create jewelry, and to be able to do it together.
+It may be hard work at times, and the expectations placed on the work we create are often high voltage, but we both know how lucky we are to still be able to choose, even today, to create jewelry, and to be able to do it together.

-That is what makes our working day seem worthwhile and fulfilling.
+This is what makes every day of our work precious and fulfilling.

 The creative process

-The way we approch the design process varies greatly on if we are making a personal work, those you can find in the Collections section, or a bespoken commissioned piece, which you can find in the Commissions & Restyling section.
+The way we approach the design process varies greatly depending on if we are making a personal work, those you can find in the Collections section, or a bespoken commissioned piece, which you can find in the Commissions & Restyling section.

 These sculpted three dimensional designs span almost three decades, and we have hundreds of shapes and designs in our archive patiently waiting for their moment!

 The inspiration can be multi fold and varied.
-It is always a creative response to something that has touched us in our every day lives: a conversation, a piece of music, a phrase or a twig on a bush.
+It is always a creative response to something that has touched us in our everyday lives: a conversation, a piece of music, a phrase, the waves of the sea, a twig on a bush, a rosebud.
 Anything will do!

-The creative process for the works in Jewelry tales couldn’t be more different.
+The creative process behind a custom-created piece of jewelry couldn’t be more different.

 These are bespoken works, with a specific intention on behalf of the customer.

-Our job in this case is to first and foremost listen and translate your wishes into a proposal.
+Our job here is to first and foremost listen and translate your wishes into a proposal.

 The initial consultation and sketches are non binding.

-We proceed to design a proposal and once the design concept is fine tuned and approved, we provide a specific quote and time line for delivery.
+We then proceed to design a proposal and once the design concept is fine tuned and approved, we provide a specific quote and timeline for delivery.

 This sartorial approach is an exciting and surprising journey.
-It requires a particular participation on your behalf, but the emotion of owning or receiving a jewel that you have in part 'designed' is unique in every sense.
+It requires a particular participation on your behalf, but the emotion of owning or receiving a piece of jewelry that you have in part 'designed' is unique in every sense.

-Each and every piece of our jewelry is hand made by Mario and our small team of in-house goldsmiths in our atelier in Como.
+Each and every piece of our jewelry is handmade by Mario and our small team of in-house goldsmiths in our workshop-atelier in Como.